IsaacSchemm/DurationHelper/FunctionApp/README.md

 Parameters:

-* **url**: A public URL pointing to an MP4, HLS, YouTube, Dailymotion, Twitch, or Vimeo video.
+* **url**: A public URL pointing to an MP4, HLS, YouTube, Dailymotion, Twitch, or Vimeo video, or a SoundCloud post.

 **HTTP response codes**